DPhil, Social and Cultural Anthropology

 Thesis: Navigating beliefs in Guinea-Bissau: Evangelical missionization and conversion in a plural religious setting (working title)

-Research: My doctoral research looks at the religious dimension of social change in Guinea-Bissau, a Lusophone country located in West Africa, with focus on the growth of so-called world religions, particularly Evangelical Christianity.
-I utilize the concept of conversion as template for my investigation focusing on the distinguishing particularities of the Bissau-Guinean case as well as its connections with broader global processes related to the rise of charismatic religion.
-Statistics point out that in a span of thirty years, from 1979 to 2009, Christianity has grown from accounting for 5 percent of the population to 22 percent, whereas traditional religions have suffered a decrease from 60 percent to 15 percent.
-Islam has also increased, going from making up for 35 percent of the population to 45 percent.
-In order to understand this phenomenon and its consequences, this study will ethnographically engage with a contemporary missionary project carried out by a partnership between a Brazilian and a North American missionary agency.
-Through this framework of analysis this research will attempt, on the one hand, to unveil transnational ties among Evangelicals worldwide and, on the other, to understand the ways in which proselytization and conversion takes place in a country characterised by a rather plural religious setting wherein people constantly navigate from one belief to another and, thus, contribute to ongoing anthropological discussions on Christianity and religious change, particularly those related to the theorising of conversion and the relationship between Christianity and traditional religion.
+Research: My doctoral research looks at the religious dimension of social change in Guinea-Bissau (West Africa) with focus on the growth of so-called world religions, particularly Evangelical Christianity.
+I utilize discussions on the concept of conversion as a template for my investigation focusing on the distinguishing particularities of the Bissau-Guinean case as well as its connections with broader global processes related to the rise of charismatic religion.
+I aim to understand the ways in which proselytisation and conversion takes place in a country characterised by a rather plural religious setting wherein people constantly navigate from one belief to another and, thus, to contribute with ongoing anthropological discussions on Christianity and religious change, particularly those related to the theorising of conversion and the relationship between Christianity and traditional (i.e. indigenous) religions.
+Furthermore, my research engages critically with the idea of "South-South Missions" - missionisation by countries of the Global South directed also towards countries of the Global South - as it is based on ethnography of a missions project carried out by a Brazilian Missionary Agency.